programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 From this menu, you will be able to select the image of your deck face from your local drive.
 Make sure to check the box beside the option, 'Unique backs' and select the image of your deck back file from your computer.
 Leave the width option at 10, the height option at 7, but do adjust the slider so that it displays the true number of cards in your deck.
 After these steps are complete, hit the 'Import' button and your deck will be built for your virtual play.

 By uploading your deck into TTS, you will be able to play your version of _Timeline_ with up to nine other invited players in an onine environment.
-Furthermore, if you choose to upload and make your game assets available throught the _Tabletop Simulator's Steam Workshop_ (https://steamcommunity.com/app/286160/workshop/), you can add your deck to the over 11,000 sets of cards available to a community of over 2 million TTS customers to play (Bezerk Games).
+Furthermore, if you choose to upload and make your game assets available throught the [_Tabletop Simulator's Steam Workshop_](https://steamcommunity.com/app/286160/workshop/), you can add your deck to the over 11,000 sets of cards available to a community of over 2 million TTS customers to play (Bezerk Games).